Orioles squander five-run lead, lose fourth straight game, 9-8 to Royals

-Over the past three days, the Orioles’ most glaring weaknesses have become magnified against the Kansas City Royals.
-They arrived in the Midwest with the best record in the American League but boarded a plane for Detroit on Sunday night having played their worst weekend of baseball of this young season.
+An Orioles team whose early-season success has been dictated by its ability to win close games was beaten by the Kansas City Royals by just one run in each of the past three days.
+The margin of defeat has been small, but after arriving in the Midwest with the best record in the American League, the Orioles boarded a plane for Detroit on Sunday night trying to find a way to end their season-high four-game losing streak.

-The Orioles were swept out of Kansas City after their ugly 9-8 loss to the Royals at Kauffman Stadium and have lost four straight games overall.
+The Orioles were swept out of Kansas City with their ugly 9-8 loss to the Royals at Kauffman Stadium.
 The Orioles have lost 10 of their past 12 games in Kansas City dating to May 2014.
 This marked the first time the Orioles were swept in a three-game series in Kansas City since April 11-13, 2000.

-After two nights of offensive struggles, the Orioles’ bats staked right-hander Kevin Gausman to an early five-run lead.
-But Gausman gave it all away in the bottom of the fourth inning, his afternoon ending after needing 93 pitches to record just 10 outs.
+“You run into stretches through a 162-game season, that this type of stuff happens,” catcher Caleb Joseph said.
+“You don’t want it to happen very long.
+We’ve had a chance in every game.
+Today was a testament to how our offense came back and never really let us get out of touch.
+Couple of the previous games it was a nice job of our pitchers holding it there and giving us a shot to make a run at them.
+It’s really nobody’s fault.
+Collectively, we probably need to get more aggressive offensively in the early innings.
+Give our pitchers more of a cushion.
+When we do that we need our pitchers to hold it down.”

-Gausman was coming off his best start of the season – a seven-inning, two-run outing against the Washington Nationals on Tuesday night -- but lasted just 3 1/3 innings Sunday his shortest nonejection start of the season.
-Gausman has allowed five or more runs in four of his past six starts and has a 9.24 ERA over that span.
-Gausman’s season ERA of 7.19 isn’t much better.
+Orioles right-hander Kevin Gausman was coming off his best start of the season -- a seven-inning, two-run outing against the Washington Nationals on Tuesday night -- but lasted just 3 1/3 innings Sunday, his shortest nonejection start of the season, giving back the 5-0 lead the Orioles had staked to him in the top half of the inning.

-The Opening Day starter’s rocky season hit a new low Sunday.
-The Orioles had just scored four runs in the top of the fourth to gift-wrap a 5-0 lead, but Gausman allowed six of the seven batters he faced in the bottom half to reach base.

 The most damaging blow was third baseman Mike Moustakas’ game-tying three-run homer into the Orioles bullpen.
-Moustakas’ blast came on a 3-1 splitter, but Gausman’s biggest problem was his inability to put hitters away.
-Five of the nine hits off Gausman came with two strikes.

-After Chris Davis homered for his second straight game, putting the Orioles up 1-0 with a drive off starter Chris Young, the Orioles scored four runs in the top of the fourth on Ryan Flaherty’s two-run double and Caleb Joseph’s two-run homer, both with two outs.
+After Chris Davis homered for his second straight game, putting the Orioles up 1-0 with a drive off starter Chris Young, the Orioles scored four runs in the top of the fourth on Ryan Flaherty’s two-run double and Joseph’s two-run homer, both with two outs.

-The Orioles battled back within one run twice in the late innings, and they had the tying run at third base with one out in the ninth against Royals closer Kelvin Herrera after Joseph’s RBI single made it 9-8, but Herrera struck out Seth Smith and induced a game-ending flyout to left from Jonathan Schoop.
+The Orioles battled back within one run twice in the late innings, and they had the tying run at third base and go-ahead run on second with one out in the ninth against Royals closer Kelvin Herrera after Joseph’s RBI double made it 9-8, but Herrera struck out Seth Smith and induced a game-ending flyout to left from Jonathan Schoop.

+“I think it’s just a combination of eliminating mistakes,” Davis said.
+“We’ve been swinging the bat well and I felt like we’ve been coming up with some timely hits, but we’ve got to start eliminating some of the mistakes and getting ourselves in a hole early on.
+Obviously, Gaus has been a little bit sharper, a little bit crisper other times out.
+I think his track record speaks for itself.
+We know he’s going to bounce back, and I like what I see from the offense, swinging the bats well, really today and putting some runs on the board is always big for a pitching staff that’s kind of been grinding it lately.”

 Machado error costly